Apr 10, 2023

 sudo apt-get install nano

-Wait for the installation process to finish.
+Then, wait for the installation process to finish.

+Important!
 The sudo part is meant for running this command as a root user.
 This means you may be prompted to enter a password in case you are currently not logged in as a root user.

 We can run this command to install Nano text editor on CentOS or RHEL based platforms: